alan-turing-institute/hpc-landscape/DAWN/examples/multi_node_accelerate/README.md

 8. Line 49: Run the training script.
    This line kicks off all the real work that happens in `example.py`.

-You should batch execute the script to run the two-node, eight-GPU PyTorch training as described above:
+You should batch execute the script to run the two-node, eight-GPU PyTorch training as described above.

+Before running the script, replace <PROJECT_ID> with your project account on the 3rd line where it says “#SBATCH --account <PROJECT_ID>”.

 ```
 sbatch sbatch_example.sh